Title 1

 -

-ensure that all parents receive the “Parents Right To Know” document outlining the process for parents to follow while obtaining information about the qualifications of school staff.
+ensure that all parents/guardians receive the “Parents Right To Know” document outlining the process for parents to follow while obtaining information about the qualifications of school staff.

 -

-encourage parents and students to sign the Learning Compact on an annual basis.
+encourage parents/guardians and students to sign the Learning Compact on an annual basis.

 -

-notify parents in advance of meetings or events in writing, by telephone and/or by School Messenger.
+notify families in advance of meetings or events in writing, by telephone, text and/or by email.

 -